-Finding and keeping good clinicians rate high on the priority lists of most Migrant and Community Health Centers.
-Where the “business” of an organization is providing excellent patient care, quality clinicians are obviously crucial to the success of the health center.
+Finding good clinicians, and keeping them, rate high on the priority lists of most migrant and community health centers.
+Quality clinicians are crucial to the success of the health center, where the primary goal is providing excellent patient care.
 Many administrators know the aggravation of coping with the unexpected departure of a clinician.
-Clinical staff vacancies can not only affect health center earnings, but other providers are stressed by an increased patient load, continuity of care is interrupted, and organizational morale drops.
+Clinical staff vacancies don’t just affect health center earnings: other providers are stressed by an increased patient load, continuity of care is interrupted, and organizational morale drops.

-In response to the critical need to both find and hire new providers and retain those that are currently in practice, MCN has moved more aggressively into the arena.
-We have initiated and refined a number of our efforts, which are designed to directly impact on the problems we hear from those in the field
+In response to the critical need to both find and hire new providers and retain those that are currently in practice, MCN has created and compiled some relevant tools, listed in the Resource sidebar.
+A good starting point for organizations is to develop a Recruitment and Retention Plan.